 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, ANA Holdings Inc. reported total carbon emissions of approximately 1,364,800,000 kg CO2e.
-This includes 1,050,700 kg CO2e from Scope 1 emissions, 6,400 kg CO2e from Scope 2, and 307,700 kg CO2e from Scope 3 emissions.
-Notably, the Scope 3 emissions are significantly influenced by downstream leased assets, which accounted for about 75,900,000 kg CO2e, and purchased goods and services, contributing approximately 971,400 kg CO2e.
+In 2023, ANA Holdings Inc. reported total carbon emissions of approximately 1,364,800,000 kg CO2e, with emissions distributed across various scopes: 1,050,700 kg CO2e from Scope 1, 6,400 kg CO2e from Scope 2, and 307,700,000 kg CO2e from Scope 3.
+The Scope 3 emissions include significant contributions from capital goods (560,400,000 kg CO2e) and downstream leased assets (75,900,000 kg CO2e).
 ANA has set ambitious climate commitments, aiming for a 50% reduction in CO2 emissions from aircraft operations by fiscal 2050 compared to fiscal 2005 levels.
 This goal aligns with Japan's national target of achieving carbon neutrality by 2050.
 Additionally, ANA has committed to achieving net zero aircraft CO2 emissions by fiscal 2050.
-For near-term targets, ANA aims for a 27.5% reduction in total emissions by FY2030 from a 2019 baseline.
-This includes a specific commitment to reduce Scope 1 and Scope 2 emissions by 30% from 2020 levels by 2030.
-Furthermore, ANA plans to replace at least 10% of its fuel with sustainable aviation fuel (SAF) by 2030.
-Overall, ANA's climate strategy reflects a comprehensive approach to reducing its carbon footprint across all scopes, with a clear focus on long-term sustainability and compliance with international climate goals.
+For near-term targets, ANA aims for a 27.5% reduction in absolute Scope 1 and 2 emissions by FY2030 from a FY2019 baseline.
+They also plan to reduce Scope 1 emissions by 30% from 2020 levels by 2030.
+Furthermore, ANA has pledged to replace at least 10% of its fuel with sustainable aviation fuel (SAF) by 2030.
+These targets are part of a broader strategy to address climate change and are consistent with the Science Based Targets initiative (SBTi) guidelines, ensuring that their emissions reduction efforts contribute to limiting global warming to well below 2°C.

 Access structured emissions data, company-specific emission factors, and source documents